jrochkind/bento_search/README.md

     # are BentoSearch::Results
 ~~~~

+Even if you are only searching one engine, this may be useful to have the
+search execute in a seperate thread, so you can continue doing other work
+in the main thread (like search a local store of some kind outside of
+bento_search)

 You will need to add the 'celluloid' gem to your app to use this feature,
 BentoSearch doesn't automatically include the celluloid dependency right now
 (should it?).